 - Fishes = multiple fish of various species.

 Shoal or Faculty?

 - Shoal = a gaggle of fish swimming loosely collectively, both the identical or totally different species.

 - Faculty = a gaggle of the identical species of fish swimming with synchronised actions.

-So, there you have got it.
-Subsequent time you are feeling like cringing on the sound of dived or dove, octopuses or fishes, simply keep in mind it’s not about who’s proper or fallacious, however as an alternative the fantastic variety of the English language!
+So, there you've it.
+Subsequent time you are feeling like cringing on the sound of dived or dove, octopuses or fishes, simply keep in mind it’s not about who’s proper or improper, however as an alternative the fantastic variety of the English language!